xunlann/BUCEA-MLS/README.md

 # BUCEA-MLS
-This project is an independent development of mobile multispectral radar equipment to collect 3d data zip for semantic segmentation, target detection, and model reconstruction.
-Please refer to readme.
+This project is an independent development of mobile measurement system mls data for semantic segmentation, recognition.
+Please refer to readme